vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 these reads intentionally retain fields even when their values are unused.
 The full build and all 17 CTest targets pass without compiler warnings.

+### Share bounded byte-pattern searching

+Let the shared masked-pattern scanner accept an exclusive end offset.
+Remove the two local linear searches in KonamiArcade and KonamiTMNT2; both now use the same anchored scanner as other formats.
+Bounds still require a complete match and are capped by the available source bytes.

+Extend scanner tests for exact end boundaries, crossing matches, empty and reversed ranges, oversized limits, and all-wildcard patterns.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,